Confederated Tribes of the Goshute Reservation: Government

+The tribe's headquarters is in Ibapah, Utah.
+They are led by a democratically elected tribal council.
+In 2025, their tribal chairman is Amos Murphy.

+The tribe has approximately 400 citizens.

+Name

+Their name for themselves is Ai'bĭm-pa / Aipimpaa Newe ("People of Deep Creek Valley").

-The tribe's headquarters is in Ibapah, Utah, which is an English adaption from a native Goshute term, either from Ai'ba-pa (one name of the last chief of the tribe who was also known under the common chieftain name ta'bi) or from Ai-bim-pa / Ai'bĭm-pa ("White Clay Water" referring to the nearby Deep Creek).
-Their own name is Ai'bĭm-pa / Aipimpaa Newe ("People of Deep Creek Valley").
+Their capital of Ibapah is an English adaptation of a Goshute term, either from Ai'ba-pa (one name of the last chief of the tribe who was also known under the common chieftain name ta'bi) or from Ai-bim-pa / Ai'bĭm-pa ("White Clay Water" referring to the nearby Deep Creek).

 Reservation

-Approximately 200 tribal members live on the reservation, which is located in White Pine County in eastern Nevada and Juab, and Tooele Counties in western Utah.
+Approximately 200 tribal citizens live on the reservation, which is located in White Pine County in eastern Nevada and Juab, and Tooele Counties in western Utah.
 The reservation was established by Executive Order on May 20, 1912.
 Today, the reservation is 122,085 acres large.

 Economic development

-The local economy is focused on agriculture, and some tribal members ranch cattle and cultivate hay.
+The local economy is focused on agriculture, and some tribal citizens ranch cattle and cultivate hay.

+Language

+They speak the Goshute dialect of the Shoshone language, one of the Numic languages.